Maradox/osmdroid-wiki/FAQ.md

 ## Does my device need an sd card or some kind of storage medium?

 Yes. osmdroid downloads and caches map data on device and it needs to be stored on some writable medium.
-We use `Environment.getExternalStorage` and if that doesn't return a writable location then the cache won't be available, which well lead to significantly increased data usage.
+We use `Environment.getExternalStorage` and if that doesn't return a writable location (which happens some devices) then the cache won't be available, which well lead to significantly increased data usage (or osmdroid just won't work at all).
+The location can be overridden to use application private storage or whatever.

 ## What's the Dex count for osmdroid?